cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Post-treatment DIS-Q scores showed a drop in all dissociative features
 * Figure 15.1 shows the change in self-reported dissociative symptoms (post-treatment scores are slightly above normal range but below clinically significant levels)

-### FIGURE 15.1.
-Pre-and Post-treatment Response on the Dissociation Questionnaire With respect to trauma symptoms, the post-treatment TSI revealed that a

-**Case Study**: This text presents the results of a case study involving an attachment-based treatment for a patient with complex trauma and disorganized attachment.
-The treatment did not involve traditional phase-oriented trauma processing or a focus on depression.

 **Trauma Symptoms**:
 - **Pre-treatment Trauma Symptom Inventory (TSI)**: All five clinical scales above the cutting score fell below it in post-treatment TSI response.
 - Three validity scales were within normal range for both pre- and post-treatment TSI responses.